-Formally educated at BCIT and UBC in Management and Finance, Norman’s careers and businesses have and continue to span the spectrum from fitness and corporate wellness, to real estate development and technology start-up.
+Formally educated at BCIT and UBC in Management and Finance, Norman’s careers and businesses continue to span the spectrum from fitness and corporate wellness, to real estate development and technology start-up.
 Complementing these activities, Norman has also volunteered extensively with various non-profit and community service organizations.
 The common narrative among this diverse range of activities is a passion and desire to make his community and the world a better place.
 Norman currently lives in Vancouver with his wife Kristal.

 Board of Directors